danielbodnar/awesome-stars/README.md

 ## hacktoberfest

+- [wbotelhos/raty](https://github.com/wbotelhos/raty) - :star2: Raty - A Star Rating Plugin
+- [stsourlidakis/pame](https://github.com/stsourlidakis/pame) - Construct and open links in your browser from the comfort of your terminal
 - [EndBug/label-sync](https://github.com/EndBug/label-sync) - :octocat: An action that allows you to sync labels from a repository or a config file
 - [SimplifyJobs/webpack-ext-reloader](https://github.com/SimplifyJobs/webpack-ext-reloader) - Add hot reloading to your webpack WebExtension! 🔥
 - [Bhupesh-V/tutorialdb](https://github.com/Bhupesh-V/tutorialdb) - A search 🔎 engine for programming/dev tutorials,